-Value Added Tax to replace 15% Sales Tax
+Value Added Tax to replace 19% Sales Tax on 1 January 2025

-Exempt: financial services; real estate; domestic gas heating; eduction; and medicines.
+Exempt: financial services; real estate; domestic gas heating; education; and medicines.

 Once registered, taxpayers will need to submit monthly VAT returns by the 15th of the following month.
 Records supporting taxable transactions must be kept for at least 5 years.